-The Baltic Sea Centre's activities are largely based on collaboration with other experts, organisations and interactions with the society.
+The Baltic Sea Centre's activities are largely based on collaboration with other experts, organisations and interactions with the society, working together to improve environmental conditions.
 Welcome to contact us with ideas for collaboration!

 Our activities include a number of collaborative assignments, both together with other universities and experts or with organisations and partners from other parts of society.
 The main target of all projects are that they lead to more knowledge, the smarter decision-making and a better marine environment.